 Becoming a Member of the Graduate Faculty

-All full-time tenured or tenure-earning faculty who possess the earned doctorate/terminal degree in the teaching discipline or a related discipline are eligible to become members of the graduate faculty.
-Nontenure-earning faculty who otherwise fulfill the eligibility criteria may become members of the graduate faculty when the particular case, as determined by the Dean of the Graduate School, warrants.
+All tenured or tenure-earning faculty who possess the earned doctorate/terminal degree in the teaching discipline or a related discipline are eligible to become members of the Research Graduate Faculty.
+Academic departments are required to provide evidence of a Research Graduate Faculty candidate’s significant and continuing scholarship and/or creative activity.

 Renewal of Graduate Faculty Membership Status

 A member of the Research Graduate Faculty who is a full professor is reviewed every ten years, beginning from the time she/he was promoted to professor.
 All other members of the Research Graduate Faculty are reviewed every five years.
 A member of the Teaching Graduate Faculty is reviewed every three years.

 If the case as provided by the candidate demonstrates that the relevant criteria are met, as judged and endorsed by the College Dean, the Dean of the Graduate School will consider the graduate faculty member to have achieved renewal.